-A biological therapy called ipilimumab (Yervoy) can shrink melanoma and control it for a time in people who have already had other treatments.
+A biological therapy called ipilimumab (Yervoy) can shrink advanced melanoma and control it for a time.
 You have it as a drip (intravenously).

 A drug called vemurafenib (Zelboraf) can shrink melanoma in people who have a change in a gene called BRAF V600.
 About half the people with melanoma have this gene change.
 Vemurafenib is called a BRAF inhibitor and you take it as a tablet.

 There is information about these treatments on the page about biological therapies for melanoma in this section.

 Chemotherapy can help to shrink advanced melanoma and reduce symptoms in some people.
 Doctors have to balance the benefit of the chemotherapy against the possibility that the chemotherapy will cause side effects.
 The drug most commonly used is dacarbazine (DTIC).
 Sometimes it is used with other chemotherapy drugs, such as carmustine (BCNU), vinblastine or cisplatin.
 Temozolamide is also used.
 It is a similar chemotherapy drug to dacarbazine, but you take it as a tablet.

 You can find information about chemotherapy for melanoma and the side effects in this section.

 Surgery may sometimes be used to remove tumours that have spread to other areas of the body.
 This is called metastectomy.
 If all the metastases can be removed it is called a complete metastectomy.
 After this type of surgery people can often stay well for months or perhaps years.